 NJWMA movers must also be established and dependable because consumers expect and deserve good movers!

 There are many other benefits available for good movers and vendors, such as:

 - TRAINING SEMINARS: We offer hands-on training for packing boxes, best practices, safety, and paperwork and regulation updates.

 - GROUP HEALTH CARE PROGRAM: Members eligible for Blue Cross Blue Shield EPO & Omnia plans offered through Association Member Trust.

 - BOARD REPRESENTATION: All members have a voice at meetings chaired by an elected representative.

 - YEARLY AWARDS: Mover and Associate member of the year, College scholarship, Lifetime achievement award

-- CREDIT CARD PLAN: New equipment that saves you money, low rates, no up-front cost.
+- CREDIT CARD PLAN: New equipment that saves you money, has low rates, and has no up-front cost.

-- MEETINGS, INFORMATIVE PUBLICATIONS & WEB SITE: Advertising on this website restricted to members only
+- MEETINGS, INFORMATIVE PUBLICATIONS & WEB SITE: Advertising on this website is restricted to members only

 Attention members: NJ has increased penalties for misclassifying employees.